Composer. Lyricist. Asian dude.

 Among the shows I have written that people still talk about are American Morning, a show about two Asians in a cab, the one-person musical The View From Here, which wasn't about Asians at all, (but secretly was about me, an Asian), Peter and the Wall, which is about an historical Asian, the one-act Koi Story, which is about a half Asian and her non-Asian mother, and the short musicals A Relative Relationship (which features an Asian) and Missing Karma, which is about burying a dog.
 If you were around in the early aughts, I was also the guy who wrote So Far, So Good and And the Earth Moved.
 But the less said about them the better.

-Someone is peering over my shoulder and saying I should mention the Lehman Engel Musical Theater Workshop at BMI, (awesome) the Dramatists Guild Fellows program, (also awesome) that I currently serve on the Dramatists Guild Council (also also awesome) and that I went to MacDowell like a bunch of years ago.
+Someone is peering over my shoulder and saying I should mention the Lehman Engel Musical Theater Workshop at BMI, (awesome) the Dramatists Guild Fellows program, (also awesome) that I currently served on the Dramatists Guild Council (also also awesome) and that I went to MacDowell like a bunch of years ago.
 Now they're saying it's too long.
 I really can't win some days.
 Which is fine, because historically, I win a lot.